hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### JCache Configuration

-Hazelcast JCache provides two different ways to configure caches, the expected, typical Hazelcast ways of programmatic (using the Config API seen above) and a declarative way (using `hazelcast.xml` or `hazelcast-client.xml`).
+Hazelcast JCache provides two different ways of cache configuration:

+-  the expected, typical Hazelcast ways of programmatic (using the Config API seen above) one, and
+- a declarative way (using `hazelcast.xml` or `hazelcast-client.xml`)

 #### Declarative Configuration

-As expected Hazelcast provides a way of declarative configure JCache caches using it's configuration files.
-Since JCache requires the configuration to be provided while creation of the cache, therefore `javax.cache.configuration.Configuration` instances for declarative configuration are created differently.
+As expected, Hazelcast provides a way of declarative configuration of JCache caches using its configuration files.
+Since JCache requires the configuration to be provided during the cache creation, `javax.cache.configuration.Configuration` instances for declarative configuration are created differently.

-To retrieve the XML based `Configuration` instance the Hazelcast config is asked for the named `com.hazelcast.config.CacheConfig` instance using the following snippet:
+???
+To retrieve the XML based `Configuration` instance the Hazelcast config is asked for the named `com.hazelcast.config.CacheConfig` instance using the following snippet ???:

 ```java
 Config config = hazelcastInstance.getConfig();